openlogic/2023-State-of-Open-Source-survey-data/README.md

 ![2023-State-of-OSS-image](https://user-images.githubusercontent.com/5347097/216159262-bc12039d-b9d4-4f8c-9867-0d886058e73e.png)

-This repository contains publicly available data sets that can be used for research, analysis, or any other purpose.
+This repository contains publicly available dataset that can be used for research, analysis, or any other purpose.

 ## Original Source for License Attribution